Advertisement

 Serenity reigns in this space.
 The bed is upholstered in Augustus Marshmallow, a rose-hued fabric from Warwick.
 The linen bedding is Cultiver.

 Within the carved-up floor plan, the galley design now boasts bench seating and a good connection to the patio via sliding doors.
-Meanwhile, more space has been given to an adjacent walk-in pantry and laundry with backyard access.
+Meanwhile, they’ve also added more space to an adjacent walk-in pantry and laundry with backyard access.

 “The kitchen is not huge,” says the owner, “but it’s comfortable and flows better.
 It works really well for us.”